-The Total Solar Irradiance Calibration Transfer Experiment (TCTE) will study solar energy to help scientists understand the causes of climate change on our planet.
+The Total Solar Irradiance Calibration Transfer Experiment (TCTE) operated from November 2013 until June 2019, and monitored incoming solar energy to help scientists understand the causes of climate change on our planet.
 Incident sunlight—the sunlight that falls directly on a surface—is the primary energy source that drives Earth’s climate.
-TCTE will measure total solar irradiance (TSI), or the total light coming from the Sun at all wavelengths, in order to monitor changes in the incident sunlight at the top of Earth’s atmosphere.
-The mission mitigates a potential and likely upcoming gap in an otherwise continuous 34-year climate data record following the loss of the NASA Glory mission in 2011.
+TCTE measured total solar irradiance (TSI), or the total light coming from the Sun at all wavelengths, in order to monitor changes in the incident sunlight at the top of Earth’s atmosphere.
+The mission assisted in maintaining measurement continuity of the four-decade-long TSI climate data record following the loss of the NASA Glory mission in 2011.

-Successfully launched on November 19, 2013, TCTE is a payload onboard the U.S. Air Force Space Test Program spacecraft known as STPSat-3, which was developed and built by Ball Aerospace.
+TCTE launched on November 19, 2013, as a payload onboard the U.S. Air Force Space Test Program spacecraft known as STPSat-3, which was developed and built by Ball Aerospace.

 - The Total Solar Irradiance Monitor (TIM)

 The TIM instrument measured TSI, the spatially and spectrally integrated solar radiation incident—the Sun’s net energy output—at the top of the Earth’s atmosphere.
 TIM helped continue a solar climate data record that has been compiled by NASA and NOAA since 1978 and is used to determine the sensitivity of the Earth’s climate to the natural effects of solar forcing.
 LASP has continued to refine TIM for improved accuracy since its first launch on the Solar Radiation and Climate Experiment (SORCE).